2025–26 FC Basel season: Team management

 On 15 May 2024 FCB announced that Daniel Stucki had been appointed as new sports director.

 During the off-season, on 13 June 2025 the club announced that their head coach Fabio Celestini was leaving the club.
 They stated that the 49-year-old was retiring at his own request, after one and a half successful seasons, stating he would like to seek a new challenge.

 As awaited by the local press, following this, on 16 June, FCB announced that Ludovic Magnin had signed a two-year contract as new FCB head-coach.
 One week later, on 21 June the remainer of the staff were named, following the departures of Davide Callà and Thomas Bernhard to the Swiss national football team.

+On 26 January 2026 the club announced, that due to a lack of sporting development, FC Basel 1893 had decided to change the personelle of the head coach.
+Magnin was released immediately.
+Later, on the same day it was announced that the club had appointed Stephan Lichtsteiner as the new head coach of the first team.
+The 42-year-old, who already knows the club well from his work within the youth academy, had signed a contract until summer 2029.
+Pascal Bader (43) joined FCB as assistant coach alongside Lichtsteiner.